+If the higher layer parameter nrof_UTO_UCI is configured, the procedure in this clause 6.2.7 applies by replacing CG-UCI with UTO-UCI in all the notations and texts, and replacing "when higher layer parameter cg-UCI-Multiplexing is configured" with "when UTO-UCI and HARQ-ACK are transmitted on a PUSCH".

 Denote the coded bits for UL-SCH as .

 Denote the coded bits for HARQ-ACK or jointly coded bits for HARQ-ACK and CG-UCI when the high layer parameter cg-UCI-Multiplexing is configured, if any, as .